QishuaiWen/CBSA/README.md

 # CBSA (Contract-and-Broadcast Self-Attention)

-This repository is the official PyTorch implementation the paper:
+This repository is the official PyTorch implementation of the paper:
 + **Towards Interpretable and Efficient Attention: Compressing All by Contracting a Few [[NeurIPS2025](https://neurips.cc/virtual/2025/poster/119786) | [arXiv](https://arxiv.org/abs/2509.16875) | [openreview](https://openreview.net/forum?id=6SI1pvb5xl)]**.

 This paper extends our previous work that explored inherently interpretable Transformer decoders for semantic segmentation: